GEO-IASS/code_review_tsuruoka/README.md

 ```

-Our training set has the following form:
+At the beginning, our training set has the following form:

 | samples | x1  | x2  | x3  | x4  | y       |
 | ---     | --- | --- | --- | --- | ---     |
 | s1      | 1   | 1   | 4.0 |     | CLASS_A |
 | s2      |     | 1   | 5.0 | 1.0 | CLASS_A |
 | s3      | 1   |     | 1.0 | 3.0 | CLASS_B |

 And we have 7 active features: